+- 3. Two- and Three-Dimensional Problems

+- Vector analysis

+- Central force motion

+- 4. Systems of particles

+- Conservation laws

+- Scattering problems

+- 5. Rotation about an axis (will do more complicated rigid body motion next semester)

+- "one-dimensional" rotation problems

+- Will skip second half of chapter (statics)

+- 6. Gravity (time permitting)

-- Gravitational field & potential - This chapter & previous two will use extensively the relationship between triple integrals over a continuous mass distribution and sums over a discrete set of particles - 7.
-Moving Coördinate Systems - Fictitious forces (e.g., centrifugal, Coriolis) - Prerequisites are important! - Basic Physics $\longrightarrow$ We will move quickly through chapter one, which should be review. - Calculus $\longrightarrow$ See handout for a possibly new perspective. - Will also be using linear algebra later on, so keep that handy as well.
+- Gravitational field & potential

+- This chapter & previous two will use extensively the relationship between triple integrals over a continuous mass distribution and sums over a discrete set of particles

+- Prerequisites are important!

+- Basic Physics $\longrightarrow$ We will move quickly through chapter one, which should be review.

+- Calculus See handout for a a possibly new perspective.

+- Will also be using linear algebra later on, so keep that handy as well.